 This funding initiative is to encourage collaborations among investigators supported by various programs in IDeA states.
-The specific objectives for this Administrative Supplement are: (1) to provide investigators and students from INBRE partner institutions greater access to research activities supported by the IDeA Program at research-intensive institutions and (2) to encourage investigators supported by COBRE, IDeA-CTR, IDeA co-funded R01s and R15s, ISPCTN, CTSA or NARCH awards to be involved in building deeper bench strength in research areas the IDeA Program has committed to strengthen in IDeA states.
+The specific objectives for this Administrative Supplement are: (1) to provide investigators and students from INBRE partner institutions greater access to research activities supported by the IDeA Program and (2) to encourage investigators supported by COBRE, IDeA-CTR, IDeA co-funded R01s and R15s, ISPCTN, CTSA or NARCH awards to be involved in building a deeper bench in research areas the IDeA Program has supported.

 To achieve these objectives: